 - This estimate includes the cost to purchase trampolines, concession equipment, attractions, safety equipment, and to outfit your party rooms and office.
 Much of this cost may be covered by an equipment lease.

-- The estimated initial investment includes costs related to the purchase of specified computer hardware and software for custom designated admissions system.
+- The estimated initial investment includes costs related to the purchase of specified computer hardware and software for custom designated admissions and surveillance system.

 - You must also provide Big Air with electronic access to certain daily information.